Benefis asking community to vaccinate, wear masks as hospitalization numbers rise

 In the hospital’s post, they wrote, “we are turning to your, our community, for help as we brace for another COVID-19 surge.
 We are afraid of another fall like we had last year.
 Turning the tide is going to take a community effort.”

 Benefis is asking the community to get vaccinated and wear masks.
+The hospital recently reopened its COVID-19 floor.

+Benefis had a vaccination requirement for employees earlier this year, but has since removed the requirement due to HB 702, which was passed by the Legislature this year.

 Superintendent recommends returning to school with mask recommendation, no mandate; GFPS board to vote later